charlie4fun/gfk.github.io/documentation/promoting/write-project-intro-blog.md

----
-title: Write a project introduction blog
+# Write a project introduction blog
-author: OST
-date: 2018-09-25
-index: 1
-banner:
-  image: coding.jpg
-category: Promoting
----

 Writing blog posts about your new project could help attract more visitors to your repo or website, educate prospective users and attract potential contributors.
 In this article, we recommend a list of topics that you might want to include in your Introduction Blog Post.